 Here are some use cases, which fulfill the criteria stated above for RPA automation.
 However, they fail when they encounter unstructured documents:

-- Example 3: Customer on-boarding is usually facilitated with structured forms.
+- Example 3: Customer on-boarding: The process is usually facilitated with structured forms.
 However, when encountered with supporting documents with unstructured text, the automation effort fails, and manual intervention is required.

 How does AI transform the RPA landscape?

 RPA augments AI technologies such as Natural Language Processing (NLP) and Voice Recognition to produce a permutation and combination of use cases.